X

 Yeah, please go ahead.

-Yeah.
-So there are two questions how you see the demand going ahead, particularly in India Mission.
-And the second question is as voice agents are picking up how you see the infants business coming to E2E.
+Yes.
+So there are two questions.
+How do you see the demand going ahead, particularly in India, ex India AI Mission?
+And the second question is, as voice agents are picking up, how you see the inference business coming to E2E.

 Tarun Dua

 So we are very, very positive about both the things.
-So one is of course the global demand is like kind of like going ahead at a very great pace.
-And so is the Indian demand.
-Like so in the recent past, like we’ve seen like increased demand on capacity.
-And of course the demand at India Mission is also definitely expected to go up.
+So one is, of course, the global demand is going ahead at a very great pace.
+And so is the Indian demand, so in the recent past, we’ve seen increased demand or capacity.
+And of course, the demand at India AI mission is also definitely expected to go up.

 Okay.
-And.
-Other than India Enterprise are demanding more GPUs or preferring our platform for inference.
+And do you see other than India AI enterprise are demanding more GPUs or preferring our platform for inference?

 Tarun Dua

 Yes, definitely.
-So like in a way that like we are working with like a lot of partners directly and through our big partners lnt.
-So we are seeing that like we should be able to kind of like Set up like a marketplace of inference providers on top of E2E networks platform.
+So in a way that we are working with a lot of partners directly and through our big partners, L&T. So we are seeing that we should be able to set up a marketplace of inference providers on top of E2E Networks platform.

 Okay, thank you.
-And how you see the voice agents are picking up because they require a lot number of GPUs.
+And how you see the voice agents are picking up because they required a lot number of GPUs.

 Tarun Dua

-I think like there is a lot of interest in the voice agent.
-Like so I think like that is the first major use case in India that is like definitely going online where people are experimenting with it and like they are putting pieces of that in production.
-I think that only going to go up from here.
+I think there is a lot of interest in the voice agents.
+So I think that is the first major use case in India that is definitely going online where people are experimenting with it and they are putting pieces of that in production.
+I think that’s only going to go up from there.

-Okay, so our customer preferring us means are any POCs running at our end or can you give some highlight on this?
+Okay.
+So are customers preferring us?
+I mean are any POCs running at our end?
+Or can you give some highlight on this?

 Tarun Dua

 So we don’t want to talk about specific customers.
-Like obviously we are working with our partners over here to kind of like work with like quite a few customers.
+Like obviously, we are working with our partners over here to kind of work with quite a few customers.

 Operator